 Workday HCM/Payroll Go-Live:

 Go Live Date: November 2018 has been chosen as the HCM/Payroll Workday go-live window for campus.
 Dana Chapman, associate vice president of Administrative Systems Modernization, announced the date to campus stakeholders at the Workday Open House and Town Hall on Oct.
 17, 2017.
 Workday for HCM/Payroll is expected to go live on or around Nov.
 1, 2018.
+Go live is not one day in time but could take place over several days and different groups may have access to the system at different times during the go-live window.

 Why Only HCM/Payroll?
 On August 29, President Greg Fenves announced in a communication to campus that the Administrative Systems Modernization Program would transition to focus solely on Workday HCM/Payroll, and that the Workday Financials project would be delayed pending a business process re-engineering effort.